AWR Corporation: History

 Investors in AWR included CMEA Ventures, Intel Capital and Synopsys Inc.

 In 1998 the company demonstrated the Microwave Office software, which included EM, circuit simulation and schematic capture, at the International Microwave Symposium in Baltimore, Maryland.

-Inf 2010, AWR Corporation's major competitors included the EEsof EDA division of Agilent Technologies, Ansoft Corporation, and Cadence Design Systems.
+In 2010, AWR Corporation's major competitors included the EEsof EDA division of Agilent Technologies, Ansoft Corporation, and Cadence Design Systems.

 In 1999 AWR acquired ICUCOM Corporation, Troy, New York.
 Through this acquisition AWR acquired the communication systems simulation software called ACOLADE, for Advanced Communication Link Analysis and Design Environment.
 AWR re-engineered the software and evolved the technology and libraries into a new tool: Visual System Simulator (VSS), which was introduced in 2002.

 In September, 2005 AWR acquired APLAC Solutions, Oy, of Espoo, Finland.
 AWR acquired APLAC, which developed simulation and analysis software for analog and radio-frequency (RF) design.
 APLAC's RF design technology was used in mobile phone RF integrated circuits.

 In 2008 AWR acquired Simulation Technology and Applied Research (STAAR), in Mequon, Wisconsin.
 STAAR developed proprietary parallelized 3D FEM EM simulation and analysis capability, marketed as Analyst software.

 AWR was acquired by National Instruments in 2011 for about $58 million.